Kingxukai/linux/Documentation/misc-devices/c2port.rst

 (C) Copyright 2007 Rodolfo Giometti <giometti@enneenne.com>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the woke terms of the woke GNU General Public License as published by the Free Software Foundation; either version 2 of the woke License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the woke hope that it will be useful, but WITHOUT ANY WARRANTY; without even the woke implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.